 This partnership with EcoEnergy Insights helped address the challenges and successfully achieve the targets across over 2,100 stores in the United States in Canada.

 Here is a look at results for the over 1,970 USA stores in the year 2020:

-The effective use of historical data, analytics and machine learning empowered facility managers to predict the impact of various factors and meet the capacity requirements of the new operating standards during and post the COVID-19 related lockdowns.
+The effective use of historical data, analytics and artificial intelligence empowered facility managers to predict the impact of various factors and meet the capacity requirements of the new operating standards during and post the COVID-19 related lockdowns.
 With predictive insights and proactive actions, managers were able to fulfill their key objectives of maintaining air quality, occupant comfort and energy efficiency while ensuring smooth operations.

 The retailer awarded EcoEnergy Insights with the following awards over the course of the engagement: